Mokpo: Open port

 On 1 October 1897, Mokpo became an open port, fifteen years after the opening of the port of Incheon.
 For Japan, Mokpo held a geographical advantage being located midway between Nagasaki, Japan, and the Chinese mainland.
 Japan also valued Mokpo for its proximity to the abundant crops of the Jeolla provinces.
 After its opening, housing for Japanese settlers was rapidly developed to establish self-government.
 The Japanese settled predominately in what is today the Yudal-dong neighborhood, close to the main port.
 The Japanese consulate remained there until the establishment of the Japanese protectorate over Korea.

 The Japanese settlers gradually bought farmland in the vicinity of Mokpo, which had previously been illegal.
 These agricultural fields were desirable because they were inexpensive and not heavily taxed.
 The resulting harvests from these fields made rice cheaper in Japan, although the price of rice in Jeolla province doubled as a result.
 After 1905, the influx of Japanese settlers increased and they expanded into Geumhwa-dong, where many cherry trees were planted along the street.
 Japanese called this area "Sakuramachi", which means "the downtown of cherry blossom trees."
-With Korea's full annexation by Japan in 1910, the city was given a new name, Mokpo-bu, and saw the construction of the colonial institution, the Oriental Development Company.
+With Korea's full annexation by Japan in 1910, the city was given a new name, Mokpo-bu, and saw the construction of the colonial institution, the Oriental Development Company that facilitated land, agriculture, and settlement projects in the city.